iterative/dvc.org/content/docs/command-reference/exp/init.md

 ## Description

 `dvc exp init` helps you get started with DVC Experiments quickly.
-It reduces boilerplate DVC procedures by creating a `dvc.yaml` file that assumes standard locations of your input data, <abbr>parameters</abbr>, source code, models,
+It reduces repetitive DVC procedures by creating a `dvc.yaml` file that assumes standard locations of your input data, <abbr>parameters</abbr>, source code, models,
-<abbr>metrics</abbr> and [plots](/doc/command-reference/plots).
-It also
+<abbr>metrics</abbr> and [plots](/doc/command-reference/plots)
-generates boilerplate structure for your input data, parameters and source code if they don't already exist.
+(generating the boilerplate structure if needed).
 These locations can be customized through the [options](#options) below or via [configuration](/doc/command-reference/config#exp).